drademacher/lab-jump-point-search/README.md

-# Lab project: Efficient Algorithms for Selected Problems
+# Lab Project: Efficient Algorithms for Selected Problems

-Lab Efficient Algorithms for Selected Problems in summer term 2016 for University of Bonn.
+This reposity stores the work for the Lab Projct: Efficient Algorithms for Selected Problems in summer term 2016 for University of Bonn.

 We implemented and visualized the algorithm Jump Point Search.
 This algorithm is used for finding the shortest path in grid graphs.
 The algorithm was presented first by Harabor and Grastien in papers "Online Graph Pruning for Pathfinding on Grid Maps" and "Improving Jump Point Search".